viatechnology/aws-api-crud/README.md

-# aws-api-crud
+# AWS API CRUD
-API for Select, Insert, Update and Delete on AWS
+*API for Select, Insert, Update and Delete on AWS*